gustavovizzoni/SolarPower-SQL-Portfolio-Project/README.md

-# SolarPower-SQL-Portfolio-Project
+# SolarPower-SQL-Project
-The SolarPower SQL Portfolio Project delves into the fusion of generation and weather sensor data from two distinct power plants, presenting a comprehensive analysis framework for insights and informed decision-making.
+The SolarPower SQL Project searches into the fusion of generation and weather sensor data from two distinct power plants, presenting a comprehensive analysis framework for insights and informed decision-making.

-# SolarPower SQL Portfolio Project
+# SolarPower SQL Project
 # Table of Contents

 1. [Introduction](#introduction)